 Don't hover over your child, but don't disappear.
 Homework allows your child to work and think independently, but stay close, or make sure you're available to answer any questions or to show support with encouragement.
 Try not to answer questions that you honestly don't know the answer to.
 Instead, try emailing the teacher or another student who does well in the subject to ask for help.

 Don't waste time looking for a pen or your child's notebooks.
 There should be a supply of pens, pencils, and paper on hand and easily accessible.
 In addition, your child should always have other necessary items with her, including calculator and textbooks, so that she is ready to work at homework time.

 When your child starts to fade, make sure there is a healthy snack on hand to pep her up.
-Sliced apples or a bowl of almonds will both work well.
 Plus, having something to crunch can help keep her from getting bored or distracted.